 Last week I spoke of discovering my pattern of not speaking up.
-That is definitely part of my ever changing personality.
+That is definitely part of my ever-changing personality.
 But I have also had my share of screaming and expressing anger in a not so pleasant manner.

 I learned how toxic my words can be while I was going through my divorce.
 I said the most awful toxic words and name calls to my ex-husband

 .
 I mean TOXIC!
 He was my verbal punching bag!
 I am so grateful my words did not ruin our love and friendship!
-I ALWAYS felt guilty afterwards.
+I ALWAYS felt guilty afterward.
 Even after an apology, I could feel the toxicity swirling inside of me.
 It did NOT make me feel better to potentially make someone else feel “bad.”
 I literally hated parts of myself at times.

 At one point, during this life transition, I was seeing 3 different spiritual counselors.
 I was searching for guidance on how to move through this experience!
 I was in a bodywork session with my therapist.
 A

 book grabbed my attention called “Nonviolent Communication: A Language of Life,” by Marshall Rosenberg.
 I asked if I could borrow it.
 My Therapist said “Yes.”
 It became my bible for the next year!
 It literally changed my life!
 From this book, I learned the tools to connect with my emotions and to express what I was feeling.
 It was a modern day miracle in my mind!
-Ask any one of my friends or family.
+Ask any of my friends or family.
 I was so excited about this book I gave a copy to everyone I knew that year.

-This book (along with eventually joining an 8 month long training program) taught me how to feel my emotions, connect to the needs around the emotions and express my voice from that space.
+This book (along with eventually joining an 8-month long training program) taught me how to feel my emotions, connect to the needs around the emotions and express my voice from that space.
 I was learning to FEEL my feelings.
 Feeling our emotions is something that we

 , as a society do not generally do.
 We yell, we scream, we throw things, we drink and eat in excess in order to not feel.
 I have done all of the above myself.
 We are often told to “brush it off, get over it, or suck it up.”
 We are taught that feeling sad or angry is “wrong.”
 When in actuality, it is okay to feel sad, angry, happy or any other emotion that arises.
 What we do during those times is what makes a difference.
 I learned to recognize that emotions are energy in motion.
 Not experiencing our emotions as they arise creates stagnant energy in our bodies that is waiting to be experienced.